- Resident Services

 Five Key Objectives

 Back to Our Roots composting workshops are offered to residents who want to learn how to divert household organics from landfill.
 These workshops are free.
-There are two workshops being held this year:
+They are designed for both beginners and those who have experience with backyard composting.

 If you are interested in becoming involved with any of the following opportunities, please contact SWS with your name, address, phone number and preferred email address.